Food and Agricultural Education Act

 3. Provision of opinions related to supervision and assessment of the promotion of FAE by relevant agencies and groups.

-4. Research into and formulation of the direction of implementation of FAE measures.
+4. Research and formulation of the direction of implementation of FAE measures.

-5. Research into and formulation of concrete directions and measures for citizen participation.
+5. Research and formulation of concrete directions and measures for citizen participation.

 6. Provision of opinions on matters including FAE curriculums, teaching materials, planning of activities, and R&D.